jeffjohannsen/Predicting_Yelp_Review_Quality/Action_Plan.md

     * Data Analysis - Pandas
     * Visualization - Matplotlib
     * Machine Learning - Sklearn
-    * Other - Numpy, Spacy
+    * Other - PySpark, Numpy, Spacy
-* SQL - Postgres, SQLAlchemy, psql
+* SQL - SparkSQL, Postgres, SQLAlchemy, psql
 Other
-* AWS RDS, S3
+* AWS S3
 * Git/Github

 # Current Focus

-1. Run through data acquisition and storage for new Yelp Open Dataset
+1. Explore new dataset using EDA and analysis platforms in Python/Pandas, AWS, Other
-2. Expand on Action Plan.
+2. Update and Expand on current analysis and visualization.
+3. Locate and finalize interesting questions for the project.
+4. Update Readme with new data acquisition, storage, and processing steps/pipeline.

 # Next Steps and Notes

 ## Data Acquisition

-Access most recent version of Yelp Open Dataset and launch it on AWS S3 and RDS.
+Complete

 ## Data Storage

-Store Open Dataset in AWS RDS and S3 bucket.
+Complete

 ## Data Cleaning and Processing

+Initial ETL Complete.
+More Cleaning and Processing after EDA.

 ## Feature Engineering

 ## Analysis and Visualization

+Current Focus.
+Explore Analytic Tools

 ## NLP